sakai-mirror/sakai/test-harness/xdocs/README-INTEGRATION-TESTING.txt

 The Sakai test harness provides integration testing support for sakai tools and services.
-While all projects should include unit testing, integration testing is an important tool for ensuring that your tool or service is working properly with in a (simulated) sakai environment.
+While all projects should include unit testing, integration testing is an important tool for ensuring that your tool or service is working properly within a (simulated) sakai environment.

 You can follow these steps add integration tests to your sakai project: